smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 Apps are able to declare that they provide an app service by publishing an app service manifest.
 Three types of app services are currently available and more will be made available over time.
 The currently available types are: Media, Navigation, and Weather.
 An app may publish multiple services (one for each of the different service types) if desired.

 ## Publishing an App Service
 Publishing a service is a multistep process.
-First, create your app service manifest.
-Second, publish your app service using your manifest.
-Third, publish your service data using `OnAppServiceData`.
-Fourth, respond to `GetAppServiceData` requests.
-Fifth, support RPCs related to your service.
-Last, optionally, you can support URI based app actions.
+First, you need to create your app service manifest.
+Second, you will publish your app service.
+Third, you will publish the service data using `OnAppServiceData`.
+Fourth, you must listen for requests for data and respond accordingly.
+Fifth, if your app service supports handling of RPCs related to your service you must listen for these reqeusts and handle them accordingly.
+Sixth, optionally, you can support URI based app actions.
+Finally, when necessary, you can you can update or unpublish your app service manifest.

 ### 1. Creating an App Service Manifest
 The first step to publishing an app service is to create an @![iOS]`SDLAppServiceManifest`!@ @![android,javaSE,javaEE]`AppServiceManifest`!@ object.
 There is a set of generic parameters you will need to fill out as well as service type specific parameters based on the app service type you are creating.